hifly81/hirss/README.md

 java -jar hirss.jar

-A new HTTP Server listening by default on port 1225 will start and, depending on the plugins created.

-RSS XML files will be generated in $HOME/.hirss/rss folder
+A new HTTP Server listening by default on port 1225 will start and, depending on the plugins created, RSS XML files will be generated in $HOME/.hirss/rss folder